wcspmgc/Genie/README.md

 # Genie
-## Currently Work-in-Progress - will be completed in a few days!
+## The project is completed but the Demo repo is currently Work-in-Progress - will be completed in a few days!
 Genie is a desktop Retrieval Augmented Generation (RAG) app, for locally querying your documents with AI.
 Welcome to my final year project showcase!